NikscodeView/API-Testing-python/README.md

 * Python

 # Setting Up Pytest In VS Code
-To set up Pytest in VS Code, follow the steps described below, Pip3 install pytest
+To set up Pytest in VS Code, follow the steps described below Pip3 install pytest
 Pip3 show pytest to check the version